Deeply Practical Project Management (16 PDUs)

 Who this course is for:

-- Those that need to manage projects, and want a deeply practical description of how to use the project management best practices across the life-cycle.
+- Project managers that want a practical description of how to apply project management in real life.

-- Anyone involved in projects that wants to understand the practical essentials of the PM best practice process.
+- Anyone working on projects that wants to understand the practical essentials of the project management best practices.

 Featured review